Gettysburgians often take the road less traveled—but everyone’s path to discovery is different.

 “Reaching out to him was the stepping-stone for a lot of other opportunities and developments, many of which he helped me discover and pursue,” Jones said.

-Upon arriving in Gettysburg from his hometown of Culpeper, Va., Jones took the first step of a much larger journey by signing up for select religious studies courses, which led him to declare a religious studies major.
-In doing so, his new passion cultivated in the classroom brought personal growth in the community.
+Upon arriving in Gettysburg from his hometown of Culpeper, Va., Jones took the first step of a much larger journey by signing up for select religious studies courses.
+In doing so, he quickly developed a love of religious studies—a new passion cultivated in the classroom that led to personal growth in the community.

 Joining the Muslim Student Association, he expanded upon his lessons learned by engaging with fellow Gettysburgians on the topic.
 While he still enjoyed science, he built a strong affinity for raising questions that awakened global perspectives.